cedarwarman/make_video_from_images/README.md

 ffmpeg-python
 numpy

-## Example installation and use on an HPC with Conda, rclone/Google Drive, and SLURM
+## Example installation and use with Conda, rclone/Google Drive.

 **Setting up an environment**